 - Education and public relations with service dog recipients

-This unit teaches students how to utilize a dog’s highly developed sense of smell.
-Because of their keen sense of smell, dogs are able to assist us with locating lost individuals, disaster survivors, cadaver remains, narcotics, explosives, and more.
-This unit will provide an overview and some hands-on experience in the basics of:
+This unit introduces students how to utilize a dog’s highly developed sense of smell.
+Because of their keen sense of smell, dogs can assist us with locating lost individuals, disaster survivors, cadaver remains, narcotics, explosives, and more.
+This unit’s classroom and workshop instruction will provide an overview and some hands-on experience in the basics of:

-- Evaluating and selecting dogs for scent related training
+- Evaluating and selecting dogs for tracking and trailing training

-- Teaching the dog soft-mouth retrieval for greater reliability of scent detection
+- Foundation training and teaching the dog soft-mouth retrieval for greater reliability while tracking and trailing

 - Uses and differences of air scenting versus tracking and trailing

 - Search patterns and techniques

 - Impact of environment, geography and the effects of weather conditions